Connecting to LiveKit

 If your SDK is not listed above, check out the full list of platform-specific quickstarts and SDK reference docs for more details.

-Connecting to a Room
+Connecting to a room

 Rooms are identified by their name, which can be any unique string.
 The room itself is created automatically when the first participant joins, and is closed when the last participant leaves.